 It is generally not good for life stability when a dusthamsha lord gets into a kendra, especially the most fundamental life-support kendra which is bhava-4.

-Eventually the conflict and debt incurred from home mortgage, educational loans, car loans, a nd mother's illness will yield a fruitful profit.
-Heavy loan burden throughout life, yet will pay down their debts through surprise gainfulness.
+Eventually, the conflict and debt incurred from home mortgage, educational loans, car loans, a nd mother's illness may yield a fruitful profit.
+Heavy loan burden throughout life, yet may pay down their debts through surprise gainfulness.

-Periods of bandesha-4 will generally produce gains of stability, rootedness, property ownership, vehicle ownership, educational attainment.
-However in the process of stabilizing the self and family, creating a safe home, completing the education, there is much imbalance.
+Periods of bandesha-4 may generally produce gains of stability, rootedness, property ownership-stewardship , vehicle ownership, educational attainment.
+However, in the process of stabilizing the self and family, creating a safe home, completing the education, there is much imbalance.

 One might not be permitted finish school because one has to work in a form of servitude.
 Not available to parent or support one's children due to laboring in service to others.

 Disputes with the spouse about how to operate the home and properties.

 Persistence conflict, indebtedness or illness in One 's early childhood home.
 In adulthood, the upachaya angle 11th-from can be gainful.